LispEngineer/EthernetRepeater/rgmii_tx.md

     sed 's/^ *//' <x | tr ' ' '\n' | nl -v 0 | sed "s/\t/: val = 8'h/" | sed 's/$/;/' | sed s"/^ */6'd/"

+# TX Data sending order

+## 10BASE-T (2.5MHz) RGMII mode

+* Send one nibble each cycle (not two) - same on H and L of clock
+* First nibble (of each byte) sent should be the high nibble, bits 7:4
+  * Followed by the low nibble, bits 3:0
+* The `tx_data_h`/`_l` signals have their bits reversed compared to the original data nibbles.
+  * I cannot find this documented clearly or perfectly anywhere.
+    The 802.3-2022 has section 22.2.3 with Figure 22-13, but that is confusing.
+Table 22-3 tries to help.
+Why not just say it clearly in plain English?

 # Code Notes

 * `FLIP_BITS` macro, if defined, will send the bits in each nibble out in backwards order